Before you install the theme

 You may not be able to change these recommendations from PHP ini or wp-config.

-A plugin you can install just to check PHP version is https://wordpress.org/plugins/display-php-version/ Remove the plugin after you used it as it’s not necessary to stay as an active plugin.
+Also, you can use a 3rd party plugin that allows checking your server limits.
+You can use the Display PHP Version plugin: https://wordpress.org/plugins/display-php-version/ Remove the plugin after you have used it as it’s not necessary to stay as an active plugin.